 The Council has carefully considered and reviewed these proposals and most do not have the support of the Council’s majority.

 In addition, in the context of ICANN’s goal to advance competition in the domain name industry, the Council finds that the RPM proposals, or other measures that could impact the operation of new gTLDs, would deserve GNSO policy development to ensure applicability to all gTLDs, new and existing.
-This is consistent with the NTIA’s recent letter to ICANN, which states in part:
+This view is consistent with the NTIA’s recent letter to ICANN, which states in part:

 “We encourage ICANN to explore additional trademark protections across all TLDs, existing and new, through community dialogues and appropriate policy development processes in the coming year.”